-You're likely to see your family doctor or a general practitioner first.
-He or she may refer you to a specialist in skin diseases (dermatologist) or infectious diseases.
+You're likely to see your family doctor or primary care provider first, who may then refer you to a specialist in skin diseases (dermatologist) or infectious diseases.

 What you can do

 List all your signs and symptoms and when they first occurred.
-Record how long the lesions lasted and if any recurred.
+Record how long the bumps lasted and if any recurred.
 Make a list of all medications — including vitamins, herbs and over-the-counter drugs — that you're taking.
-Even better, take the original bottles and a list of the dosages and directions.
+Even better, take the original bottles and a list of the doses and directions.